• HOME

 Anybody who starts A/B testing their landing pages usually starts it by testing their call-to-action buttons.
 You can try to vary the shape, color, placement, font size, and language used in the CTA button to determine the perfect call-to-action button for the page.

-How to perform landing page A/B testing?
+How to do landing page A/B testing?

 Landing page A/B testing may sound like a complex science experiment to a newbie but it is a fairly simple process that helps users consistently improve landing page conversions.
 Learn how you can A/B test your landing pages in Zoho LandingPage.

 First, identify your landing page variable with the help of landing page analytics such as heat maps, scroll maps, attention maps, and form reports.
 Once you identify where users are bouncing away, which landing page element is uninteresting to them, or why forms are not being completed, you can use A/B testing to rectify the mistakes and improve conversions.
-Remember, it's always best to test one landing page variable at a time.

 Second, the existing landing page becomes the "A" variant or the control version.
 Make a change in the selected variable to create the "B" variant or the challenger landing page.
 Split the audience equally for both versions to get accurate results.

 Third, run your A/B test for as long as it takes to gather meaningful results.
 If you have high web traffic, running your landing page for a week or two can clearly identify the winning landing page variant.
 However, for businesses with low, inconsistent traffic, short A/B tests can be pointless, so those businesses need to test longer to collect more data.
-That being said, running your A/B test endlessly can be unfruitful as you could have missed out on implementing the results in time to see the conversions come in.
+Finally, once you end the A/B test, analyze the results and serve the winning variant to all your users.

 Related Topics